-The pine processionary (also known as Thaumetopoea pityocampa) is a caterpillar which comes down trees between December and April in a “procession” of several caterpillars winding their way to a soil loose enough to burrow.
+The pine processionary, also known as Thaumetopoea Pityocampa, is a “procession” of several caterpillars which wiggle their way down trees between December and April, winding their way into soil loose enough to burrow.

-Between December and April (depending on the climate of each region) the caterpillars leave their nests in a “procession” and wind their way to a soil loose enough to burrow.
-This is the time of the year when one should be particularly on the lookout for these little critters slithering in line and catching the eye of young children and animals alike.
-Dogs in particular are prone to going near them to touch them or just to get a closer look at their curious shape.
+Between December and April the caterpillars depart their nests in a procession, and wind their way to a soil loose enough to burrow.
+Keep on the lookout for these little critters slithering in line; they’re likely to catch the eye of young children or your pooch.

 If the nests fall to the ground, dogs tend to be drawn by their cotton ball-like shape and get closer to investigate.
-Every year, there are numerous cases of dogs suffering from violent allergic reaction and needing an emergency visit to the vet’s.
-In the most serious cases, these reactions can lead to death.
+Every year, vets see numerous cases of doggos suffering from violent allergic reactions to these nasty little bugs, which can sometimes be fatal.

-The most serious symptoms in case of contact with the caterpillar’s poisonous hair are swelling of the snout and tongue, which can turn purply-blue.
-The most important thing to do in such a case is to act fast, by cleansing the dog’s muzzle with warm water (make sure not to rub!) and head to an emergency veterinary clinic as soon as possible.
-The vet will give your dog powerful corticosteroids to cure the allergic reaction quickly.
+Symptoms include a swelling of the snout and tongue, which can turn purply-blue.
+If you see this, act fast by cleansing the dog’s muzzle with warm water (though make sure not to rub!), and head to an emergency vet clinic as soon as possible.
+The vet will give your dog powerful corticosteroids which should treat the allergic reaction quickly.